quixio/quix-cli/docs/cli-local-debug.md

 ### Step 5: Updating Your Pipeline from Your Local Variables

-Now you can create new variables:
+Now, you can create new variables by simply adding them to the appropriate section of the `.env` file:

 ```.env title=".env" hl_lines="28"
 # ======================================================